google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

 talks about how to implement these features on the open web.

 The process is basically the same for videos and images, but I'll cover some important video considerations at the end.
-Throughout the article you can assume that 'image' means 'image or single frame of a video'
+Throughout the article you can assume that 'image' means 'image a or single frame of a video'

 ## How to get at the pixel data for an image